-This is another soft skill that is essential in the workplace.
+Problem-solving is another soft skill that is essential in the workplace.
 No matter what industry you’re in, being able to solve problems quickly and efficiently is a valuable asset.

 People who are good at problem-solving are able to see the big picture and identify the root cause of a problem.
 They’re also able to think on their feet and come up with creative solutions.